Ahmed Hill, No. 10 Virginia Tech blow out Md.-Eastern Shore

 The Hawks (1-13) were led by Dontae Caldwell with 10 points as they lost their eighth in a row and 30th consecutive game on the road.

-The Hokies played without scoring leader Nickeil Alexander-Walker (18.5 points per game) because of a sprained right ankle, but didn’t need him as Hill and Blackshear got them started and pretty much everyone else joined in.
-All eight players coach Buzz Williams put on the floor in the first half scored before the break, when they led 50-22.
+The Hokies played without scoring leader Nickeil Alexander-Walker (18.5 points per game) because of a sprained right ankle.

 NO. 11 TEXAS TECH 71, TEXAS-RIO GRANDE VALLEY 46